 Our model also has interesting implications about the possible response of FBOs to "large" shocks to their parents.
 More precisely, frictions to the internal capital market between parents and subsidiaries imply that, following a "large" shock, a parent bank may decide to repatriate funds by shutting down its foreign subsidiaries.
 The parents of branches do not have the same incentives, as they can freely repatriate funds through their internal capital market.
-As an external validation of this mechanism, we show that subsidiaries are more likely than branches to exit a foreign market, and that exits are more common in periods when the parents' equity positions are declining.3 balance sheets by location; hence, it minimizes cross-country contagion.
-However, by not having access to a fluid internal capital market within the conglomerate, subsidiaries do not provide an effective instrument to dampen the global effect of shocks, resulting in possible reorganizations and exits.4 Conversely, parent-branch conglomerates can more easily take advantage of their internal capital market, smooth the intensity of shocks across countries, and reduce their global impact.
+As an external validation of this mechanism, we show that subsidiaries are more likely than branches to exit a foreign market, and that exits are more common in periods when the parents' equity positions are declining.3 The possibility of subsidiaries' exit also implies that the conclusions of our policy counterfactuals may depend on the size of the shock that banks face.